Neet-Nestor/Telegram-Media-Downloader/README.md

 # Telegram Media Downloader
-A Tampermonkey script allowing you to download images and videos from Telegram web even if the group restricts downloading.
+A Tampermonkey script allowing you to download images, GIFs and videos from Telegram web even if the group restricts downloading.

 ## Installation
 ### Greasy Fork